 After the crowds and stress of the Kumbh Mela I had planned to spend a couple of days in Varanasi to “recover”.
 I had visited Varanasi before, so I imagined myself having a quiet time reconnecting with this mystical city.
-(One may question why I would ever think of Varanasi as a potentially quiet place, but I guess after the chaos of the Kumbh Mela, I assumed that anything would feel quiet.)
+(One may question why I would ever think of Varanasi as a potentially quiet place, but after the chaos of the Kumbh Mela, I assumed anything would feel quiet.)
 But to my surprise, when I got to Varanasi, I realized that many pilgrims and sadhus made a point, as I did, of stopping in this spiritual city on their way back from the Kumbh Mela.

 So again, I found myself in the middle of an unbelievably large crowd; I decided to stay away from the horde as much as I could, but it was impossible to succeed at this goal.
 I spent part of the day on a small boat looking from afar at the captivating mixture of people who come to the river for a ritual bath and to wash clothes, do yoga, get a shave, play cricket, offer blessings, and much more.

 Then I wandered around in the labyrinth-like alleys of the old city.
 There one finds, like in many other Indian cities, a mixture of tiny shops and small temples and many people going through their daily activities.
 I also stumbled upon a wedding procession and learned that this time of the year was an auspicious time for weddings.
 Returning to the riverfront area, I ran into a few brides, all wearing gorgeous red saris.
 Even though these beautiful brides were hastily passing by, I managed to get a few quick images.
 Looking back at the images, however, the young brides all seem somewhat anxious, maybe reflecting the uncertainty of their new life or the sadness of leaving the only family they have known and joining their husband’s family, as tradition requires.